 Housing for Continuing Students

 Students live in small, community–based groups.
-They take an active role in shaping that community through programs and activities with the assistance of a resident advisor student staff and a live–in professional staff.
+They take an active role in shaping their community through programs and activities developed with the assistance of a Resident Advisor, student staff, and a live–in professional staff member.

 First Year Photo Project